 Uploading or downloading a CA certificate bundle

 The CA certificate bundle that is included by default contains a number of certificates from public certificate authorities.
-These are usually known as Trusted Root Certificates or Trusted Intermediate Certificates.
+These are usually known as Trusted root certificates, or Trusted Intermediate Certificates.
 You can continue to use these or replace them with a certificate bundle from a certificate authority used by your organization.
-Your system administrator should either tell you whether to use the supplied bundle, or provide you with one supported by your organization.
+Your system administrator should tell you whether to use the supplied bundle or will provide you with one supported by your organization.

 If you do not have a CA bundle, either the default supplied with the appliance, or one supplied by your organization, you will be unable to use HTTPS.